Nashville Indoor Fun for Kids!

 919 Broadway Nashville

-Free for 18 years of age and younger. $15 for adults.
+Free for 18 years of age and younger. $18 for adults.
 (Memberships available).
-In addition to the museum’s exhibits, children and adults can explore 30 hands-on stations in the Martin ArtQuest.

 Cheekwood Art Museum and Gardens